 - Once cooled, dust tops of cookies with powdered sugar.

 - Store left over cookies in air-tight container, but also stores well in fridge and freezer.

 I get requests for these from friends quite a lot, so I always double the batch!
-I even like to make the dough ahead and freeze it for impromptu cookie emergencies; you can never be too prepared.
-I think these are a must try, as the holidays grow near (and word on the street is Santa is quite partial to them too).
-These also make excellent bring-alongs to holiday gatherings or potlucks and really, they’re just down right simple to make!
-It’s time to get yourself a glass of milk, a couple of these cookies, and your day just got that much sweeter (and cookies are a legitimate lunch, right?)
+I even like to make the dough ahead and freeze it for impromptu cookie emergencies—you can never be too prepared.
+I think these are a must try as the holidays grow near (and word on the street is Santa is quite partial to them too).
+They also make for an excellent dessert for holiday gatherings or potlucks . . . and really, they’re just down right simple to make.
+It’s time to get yourself a glass of milk, a couple of these cookies, and your day just became a little sweeter (and cookies are a legitimate lunch).

-I’m going to go have this one right now in fact ↓
+I’m going to have this one right now in fact ↓